Battlefield V: The Last Tiger

-In the spring of 1945 during Western Allied invasion of Germany, veteran Tiger I commander Peter Müller and his tank crew participates in the defense of the Rhine-Ruhr against invading American forces, with orders from High Command that all soldiers of the Wehrmacht must fight to the death.
-After surviving a series of heavy engagements, the Tiger is forced to take cover from Allied bombers.
-At the behest of Schröder, the crew's young and fanatically patriotic gunner, Müller has young loader Hartmann scout the ruins ahead for a passage through.
+In the April 1945 during the encirclement of German Army Group B, veteran Tiger I commander Peter Müller and his crew participate in the defense of the Rhine-Ruhr metropolitan region, in the city of Cologne against invading American forces, with orders from OKW that all soldiers must fight to the death.
+After surviving a series of heavy engagements, the Tiger I is forced to take cover from Allied bombers.
+At the behest of Schröder, the crew's young and fanatically patriotic gunner, Müller has the unstable loader Hartmann scout the ruins ahead for a passage through.
 A large American tank column suddenly appears, forcing the crew to leave Hartmann behind.
-The Tiger receives orders to regroup at the cathedral with other remaining German forces for a final defense; en route, they discover Hartmann had been executed by hanging along with several other accused deserters.
-They reach the cathedral, only to find it abandoned and are quickly surrounded by the American army, who demand their surrender.
+The Tiger receives orders to regroup at a cathedral with other remaining German forces for a final defense; en route, they discover that Hartmann had attempted to desert and was consequently hanged.
+They reach the cathedral, only to find it abandoned and are quickly surrounded by the United States Army, who demand their surrender.
 With new orders to defend their position, the crew fights off the enemy before making their way to the bridge, which leads back to German lines.
-The bridge is suddenly destroyed by a series of explosions, and the Tiger is disabled.
-Kertz, the crew's veteran driver, expresses his disillusionment in the German cause and decides to desert despite Müller's pleading; Kertz is then shot and killed by Schröder.
-As Müller cradles his friend's corpse, American soldiers arrive and again demand their surrender, but the fanatical Schröder continues to fight.
+The bridge is suddenly destroyed by a series of explosions, and the Tiger I is disabled.
+Kertz, the tank's veteran driver, expresses his disillusionment in the German cause and decides to desert despite Müller's pleading; Kertz is then shot and killed by Schröder.
+As a despondent Müller cradles his friend's corpse, American soldiers arrive and again demand their surrender, but the fanatical Schröder continues to fight.
 Müller discards his Knight's Cross and raises his arms in surrender, after which an enraged Schröder aims his MP40 at him.
 The screen cuts to black and a burst of gunfire is heard, leaving Müller's fate ambiguous.